singator/UROPS2020/README.md

 # UROPS2020

-To run PlotStrokes.py:
+Main program is RunSeshat.py
+The program will take a xml (converting it to scgink format) and pass it through the seshat model and output a tex file.
+It will also generate a png file to visualize the pen input

+Requirements:
-1. Open terminal and cd to the directory of the file
+1. a folder named "SCG" to store the converted scgink file
-2. $ python3 PlotStrokes.py filename.scgink output.png

-The program will display the plot and also save the plot as output.png

-To run ScginkConverter.py:
-1. Suppose given a test.xopp file from Xounral++ app
-2. do $ gzip -d -S xopp test.xopp.
-This will overwrite the original test.xopp to test.
+2. a folder named "Input" to store the xml file
+3. a folder named "Plots" to store the png file
+4. a folder named "Latex" to store the tex file
+5. GetLatex.py needs to be inside the Seshat folder

-1. cd to the directory of the .py file
+Customized dits are required to adjust for directory paths in the .py files

+TO run the program (given a input xml file named "test."):
-2. do $ python3 ScginkConverter.py test. converted.scgink
+1. $ python3 RunSeshat test.

-The program willoutput scgink.scgink file in the same directory